Description of Maas' Rating System.

 I did develop a Rating System that took the strength of a team's opponents into account and that appeared to have a number of properties in common with the well-known ELO-Rating System.

 In 1971 for the first time a computer based Ranking Table derived from Maas' Rating System was published in a Dutch Magazine (Goal) for European Champions Club Competitions.
-Due to lack of computer facilities and problems in finding correct results I did not further maintain this Rating System.
+Due to lack of computer facilities and problems in finding correct match data I did not further maintain this Rating System.

 Since the availability of powerful Personal Computers and Computer Languages and the accessibility to all information about Rating Systems via the Internet I became more interested again, especially after reading about College Football related Rating Systems.